sirnewton01/post-web/README.md

 ## Failure

-It's difficult to pinpoint one particular failure point and doing so is probably unnecessary and counterproductive.
+It's difficult to pinpoint one particular failure point.
+Doing so is probably unnecessary and counterproductive.
 Instead, let's highlight the major failure points.
 The purpose of this exercise is to derive a post-web (or post-webs) that would address many or all of these.